Non-Negotiables in Dating: Setting Your Relationship Boundaries

 Learning about my non-negotiables as an expression of growth and self-respect changed how I show up in relationships of all kinds, especially the romantic ones.

-I have been married now for a third time for over 20 years.
-I fell in love with myself before falling in love with my husband.
+Now I have been married for over 20 years.
+This time, I fell in love with myself before falling in love with my husband.
 He loves me the way I love myself.

 Relationships are an ever-alive, ever-evolving journey.
-Learning about your non-negotiables is a place to start living your truth.
+Therefore, learning about your non-negotiables is a place to start living your truth.

 “If I accept the fact that my relationships are here to make me conscious, instead of happy, then my relationships become a wonderful self-mastery tool that keeps realigning me with my higher purpose for living.” ― Eckhart Tolle